zabbix/zabbix/templates/db/cockroachdb_http/README.md

 The template to monitor CockroachDB nodes by Zabbix that works without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template `CockroachDB node by HTTP` — collects metrics by HTTP agent from Prometheus endpoint and health endpoints.
+Template `CockroacDB node by HTTP` — collects metrics by HTTP agent from Prometheus endpoint and health endpoints.

 This template was tested on: